 In a loaded bridge circuit, a current between points A and B must be considered.
 One way to calculate this circuit is to consider the resistor R5 as a load resistor, which is connected to a voltage source with internal resistance Ri:

-Specific example with numbers:
+Specific example with the following values: